riya461/Flashcard-Questions/README.md

 # Question_generator
 This is basically a question generator deployed using NLP(Natural language processing).
-A file in the form of pdf is attached.Questions are generated from the file provided along with the answers.
+A file in the form of pdf or text is attached.Questions are generated from the file provided along with the answers in the form of flash cards.

 ## Team Members
 1. [Meera](https://github.com/meera2005)